plee07/reddit-clone-microservices/README.md

 # Reddit-Clone-Microservices
  Welecome to our Reddit-clone Application using Microservices.
 For this project, we created a back-end for a preexising front-end application using Java Spring-Boot Microservices.
-This application is designed to mirror the messaging board Reddit, where users can create a new user, create a post, and create a comment for those post.
-Other features includes updating your user information/profiles, deleting your post/comments, and user authentication.
+This application is designed to function like the messaging board Reddit, where users can create a new user, create a post, and create a comment for those post.
+Other features includes updating your user information/profiles, deleting your post/comments, user authentication, and email notification.

 ## Technologies Used
 <li>